Climate Action

 Bangladesh, China, India and the Netherlands were singled out by the UN in 2023 as being at high risk from rising sea levels, with nearly 900 million people living in low-lying coastal areas in acute danger.

-Sea level rise is one of the 'critical changes to Earth systems' - the second-highest threat to the world in the coming decade.
-Image: World Economic Forum Global Risks Perception Survey 2023-2024
+Sea level rise is one of the 'Critical changes to Earth systems' - the third-highest threat to the world in the coming decade.
+Image: World Economic Forum

 How are areas at risk of rising sea levels adapting?

-Countries and cities around the world are nevertheless putting strategies into action.
+In the meantime, countries and cities around the world are putting strategies into action.
 In New Zealand, climate adaptation policies are being designed to ensure public housing is not built near areas prone to climate hazards.

 Sea walls, surge barriers and other coastal defences are being built and strengthened in several countries including Denmark, Germany and the United Kingdom.